Ted Nasmith

-Biography

 Early life

 Nasmith's first attempt at illustrating Tolkien, his 1972 gouache painting The Unexpected Party depicting a scene from the start of The Hobbit.
 Tolkien commented that it made Bilbo look like a child.

 Nasmith was born in Goderich, Ontario, Canada.
 As the son of a Royal Canadian Air Force officer, Nasmith's childhood was characterized by a series of moves, chiefly when his father was stationed in eastern France when Ted was 2 years old, until the family returned to Ontario 3 years later.
 By the time Nasmith became a teenager, they had settled in Toronto.

 Nasmith's public school guidance counselor encouraged him to enter a high school which featured a 4-year commercial art program.
 During his third year of high school, however, Nasmith's sister introduced him to The Lord of the Rings, and it quickly became a huge inspiration and focus in his life.
 Nasmith writes: